biosustain/dsp_nf-assembly-to-gene-calling/README.md

  currently only takes the following input parameters:

 * input: *.fastq.gz file
-* cpus: integer - how many threads to paralellise processes that support it
+* threads: integer - how many threads to paralellise processes that support it
+* outdir -  to be used as publishDir
+* species: species to be used by Augustus (lower case, underscore instead of space)
+* genome_size - for Flye
+* assembly_coverage - for Flye